forestgrape/coronavirus/immune_system.md

  -->

 ## Cross Immune Protections
 All form of life on earth share common molecular patterns.
-The more genetically related the forms, the more genes and corresponding proteins they share.
-These [common patterns](#conserved-patterns) are possible targets to develop cross protections either by the immune system or artificial medications.
+The more genetically related the forms, the more genes and corresponding proteins are similar.
+Some elements are more conserved and are possible targets to develop cross protections either by the immune system or artificial medications.

 ### Cross Protections Observed
 *  [Van der Hoek et al.](#vanderhoek2012) observed that some serum conversions against one coronaviruses are not followed by serum conversion against another coronavirus as follows:
     - OC43 -protects-> HKU1 (only unidirectional, both OC43 and HKU1 are betacoronaviruses)